ccdxc/sw/nic/sdk/platform/mputrace/README.md

 # MPUTRACE

-captrace is a tool to enable tracing on each MPU using the independent trace facility available for each capri MPU.
+captrace is a tool to enable tracing on each Match Processing Unit (MPU) using the independent trace facility provided by the ASIC.

 captrace supports the following operations config <cfg.json>